JoelTrent/LikelihoodBasedProfileWiseAnalysis.jl/docs/src/examples/lotka-volterra.md

 ## Initial Setup

 Here we add six worker processes, which matches the number of bivariate profiles.
-For coverage testing we recommend setting this number as discussed in [Import Package and Set Up Distributed Environment](@ref).
+For coverage testing we recommend setting this number as discussed in [Distributed Environment Setup](@ref).
 We're also using [StaticArrays](https://juliaarrays.github.io/StaticArrays.jl/stable/) to slightly speed up the differential equation solver.

 ```julia
 using Distributed